Rocky-04/reminder_bot/README.md

 For example, it might register an event handler that responds to commands that are sent by authorized users, such as the `/echo` command, which causes the bot to repeat the text of the message back to the user.

-### `tgbot/handlers/echo.py`

-The `echo.py` file defines a `register_echo` function, which is used to register an event handler for the `/echo` command.
-This event handler is responsible for repeating the text of the message back to the user.
-The `register_echo` function takes a `Dispatcher` object as its parameter, and it uses this object to register the `/echo` command handler.

-### `tgbot/handlers/user.py`

-The `user.py` file defines a `register_user` function, which is used to register event handlers for messages that are sent by non-authorized users (i.e., users who are not listed in the ADMINS configuration setting).

-The `register_user` function takes a `Dispatcher` object as its parameter, and it uses this object to register event handlers that respond to different types of messages.
-For example, it might register an event handler that responds to commands that are sent by non-authorized users, such as the `/help` command, which causes the bot to send a message with a list of available commands.

 ### `tgbot/middlewares/environment.py`